smec-ethz/xpektra/docs/theory.md

 ### The "Ringing" Problem: Spectral vs. Local Schemes
 The original FFT methods used a **spectral** derivative ($D_k = i\xi_k$).
 This is what the **`Fourier`** scheme in `xpektra` implements.

 * **Problem:** This scheme has "global support," meaning the derivative at one point depends on *all* other points.
 At sharp material interfaces, this causes the **Gibbs phenomenon**, which appears as spurious oscillations ("ringing") in the stress/strain fields.
+See [Gibbs Ringing Artifact](examples/differential_operator.ipynb) for an example.